dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 ### [On Tax-Funded Pollution Cleanup](#on-tax-funded-pollution-cleanup)

-There's an opportunity for monetization of pollution cleanup that many of the same corporations who contributed to pollution to clean it up.
+There's an opportunity for monetization of pollution cleanup to which the same corporations who profited off pollution are advantageously postured to profit from the clean up.
 Those who profited off the creation of these problems should not be the ones draining the tax coffers getting rich cleaning them up.
+A framework for producing data feeds on global pollution signals from sensors sounds like a great startup idea.

 There should be lots of opportunity for business here.
 Unfortunately, there aren't many ways to naturally incentivize pollution cleanup.
 It must be financed through government programs, but as such, it is dependent on growth elsewhere in the economy.
 Therefore, pollution cleanup is always a net drain on the economy.

+Honestly, it doesn't matter who profits, as long as metrics on pollution continually improve *and we stop contributing to it*.
+So if the allure of tax dollars entices corporations to action, this is invaluable in the quest of justice for Mother Nature.

+From a pragmatists perspective that exerts sway over industry leaders and conservatives, pollution is ultimately a problem because of the unpredictable response of nature that tends to exacerbate comorbid economic problems.
+If there's one thing that business leaders love, it's being able to count tomorrow's money today and beyond an acceptable threshold, unpredictability causes more headaches and misappropriated investment then the pennies shaved contributing to pollution.
+These leaders speak the language of finance, economics and ethical stewardship of their investments.
+If you authentically frame the debate around those aspects of climate change, you win.

 <a name="climate-change-encourages-cooperation" />

 ### [Climate Change Encourages Cooperation](#climate-change-encourages-cooperation)

-In which ways does climate change contributed towards cooperation and thus stability?
-It contributes to better economic planning and anticipation of demand through faster/immediate feedback loops and high quality data on patterns of consumption, especially energy consumption.
+In which ways does climate change contribute towards cooperation and thus stability?
+It contributes to economic planning and anticipation of demand through faster/immediate feedback loops and high quality data on patterns of consumption, especially energy consumption.
 Developed states can market their products to contribute to development of nations, connecting them to global markets.
 At this point, a global framework begins to coalesce, which provides resource consumption analytics.
 This framework layered on top of smart-grid consumption data provides a fabric of metrics to measure usage/purpose